Yordii-CE/solarys-streaming/README.md

 ### Implement

 - Download the repository.
-- Run the database located in Jhonatan/solarys/solarys.sql".
+- Run the database solarys.sql.
 - On the xampp server, paste in htdocs the backend "solarys", solarys must be inside a folder called "Jhonatan".
 - Change database credentials in Jhonatan/solarys/app/config/config.php.